Real pistol that looks like Lego toy sparks controvery in US

 The colourful brick design gives the semi-automatic weapon a strong resemblance to a Lego toy.
 The gun maker was marketing it as a Block19, which sold for between US$549 and US$765.

-"Here's one of those childhood dreams come to life," said Culper Precision in an advert for the gun on Instagram posted on Jun 24.
+"Here's one of those childhood dreams come to life," said Culper Precision in an advertisement for the gun on Instagram posted on Jun 24.

 "Guns are fun.
 Shooting is fun.
 30 rounds full auto is fun," the company said on its website.
 The post has since been deleted from the company's website.